 It used to be that it was an independent tort in this state.
 So what if a party that destroyed or concealed evidence?
 What if that damaged a party's case?
 A separate tort claim could be filed, if so.
 But this was a new action on top of their actual lawsuit or defense against a lawsuit.

 After all, in federal courts, spoliation, and punishment, therefore, was recognized as early 1817 in The FORTUNA---Krause et.al.Claimants, (March 17, 1817), 15 U.S. 161, 4 L.Ed.
 209, 2 Wheat 16 [ship seizure; concealment of documents may result in adverse inference or adverse determination], and is based upon the inherent power of courts to control abuses in litigation.
 And it often arises from a request for a jury instruction re adverse inference.
 Lewy v.
 Remington Arms (8th Cir 1988), 836 F.2d 1104, 1111.
 In any event, as California goes, so goes the country.
 And in Cedars-Sinai Med.
 Ctr. v Superior Court (1988) 18 Cal.4th 1, 17, the tort was eliminated in the Golden State (Source.)

 Are Sanctions Sufficient Punishment?

-Well, if sanctions gut a Plaintiff's case, and keep them from winning, probably no punishment is enough.
+Well, if the defendant's evidence tampering guts a plaintiff's case, and keeps the plaintiff from winning, probably no punishment is enough.
 Right?
 Maybe not.
-There are safeguards.
+But there are safeguards.